-Southern Baked Beans have a touch of sweetness from brown sugar and lots of flavor from onion, peppers, and seasonings.
-These are easy and your folks will love them!
+Southern Baked Beans have a touch of sweetness from brown sugar and lots of flavor from bacon, onion, peppers, and seasonings.
+My version is an old-fashioned classic that uses mostly pantry ingredients like pork n’ beans and molasses.

-There’s one dish you can take to almost any potluck and it will be in fashion, and that’s these Southern Baked Beans.
-Whether the main dish is Pulled Pork, Roast Chicken, Alabama White Sauce Chicken, Smoked Chicken Legs, or even a conglomeration of vegetable dishes, baked beans work with almost everything.
+There’s one dish you can take to almost any potluck and it will be in fashion, and that’s these Southern Baked Beans with Bacon.
+Whether the main dish is Pulled Pork or Roast Chicken, or even a conglomeration of vegetable dishes, baked beans work with almost everything.

-They’re filling and, for the most part, fairly nutritious—although the bacon and brown sugar probably detract from that a bit!
+Baked beans are filling and, for the most part, fairly nutritious — although the bacon and brown sugar probably detract from that a bit!

 I like my baked beans to have a little bit of heat and a little sweetness, pretty much the same way I like barbecue sauce and almost any savory dish, even roasted vegetables.
 Doesn’t everything taste better with a little cayenne and brown sugar?

-You can make these Southern Baked Beans in the slow cooker if you prefer, or you can bake them in the oven.
-I like things to be easy, so I don’t even saute the onions and peppers.
-I just toss everything into the pot and bake them.
+- I like things to be easy, so I don’t even saute the onions and peppers.
+I toss everything into the pot and bake them.
 By the time the beans are done, the vegetables are tender.

-I don’t cook the bacon first either because I want all the bacon grease to get down into the beans.
+- I don’t cook the bacon first because I want all the bacon grease to get down into the beans.
 If you want to crisp the bacon a little bit, you can stick the pot under the broiler for a few minutes once the beans are done, but I usually don’t even bother doing that.
-Simple is best!

 Ingredients